puppetlabs/puppetlabs-apt/README.md

 ### Testing

-The apt module is mostly a collection of defined resource types, which provide reusable logic for managing APT.
+The apt module is mostly a collection of defined resource types, which provide reusable logic for managing Apt.
 It provides smoke tests for testing functionality on a target system, as well as spec tests for checking a compiled catalog against an expected set of resources.

 #### Example Test

-This test sets up a Puppet Labs APT repository.
+This test sets up a Puppet Labs Apt repository.
 Start by creating a new smoke test, called puppetlabs-apt.pp, in the apt module's test folder.
-In this test, declare a single resource representing the Puppet Labs APT source and GPG key:
+In this test, declare a single resource representing the Puppet Labs Apt source and GPG key:

 ```
 apt::source { 'puppetlabs':